aitdahane/aitdahane/README.md

 # 👨‍💻 Full Stack Developer

-Yo there 👋, I'm Mohamed Ait Dahane, a moroccan 🇲🇦 full-stack developer from Paris 🇫🇷.
+Yo there 👋, I'm Mohamed, a moroccan 🇲🇦 full-stack developer from Paris 🇫🇷.
+I am passionate about everything related to new technologies and Web development.

-## 🔥 I'm passionate about

-- Web Development
-- Competitive Programming
-- Mobile Development
-- Clean code
-- Graphic Design

 ## 🤹 My Tech Stack